Clermont County stabbing victim dies, armed suspect shot by police faces charges

 In that case, he initially pleaded not guilty by reason of insanity and underwent three court-ordered psychiatric examinations of his mental condition at the time of the offense, court records show.

-The court ultimately determined he did not meet the criteria for a pela of not guilty by reason of insanity so that was withdrawn, the court docket states.
+The court ultimately determined he did not meet the criteria for a plea of not guilty by reason of insanity so that was withdrawn, the court docket states.

 He was sentenced to probation and all three of his court-ordered psychiatric evaluations were sealed per order of the court, according to the docket.